tanishq-dubey/hive/README.md

 task information.

 Finally we want our queens to heartbeat with our drones.
-The primary purpose of this, for now, is to know wheather a drone is available or not.
+The primary purpose of this, for now, is to know whether a drone is available or not.
 By heartbeating with every drone in its list, the queen can remove drones that have been unavailable for too long, ensuring they don't get tasks assigned to them.
 We also want to setup heartbeating so we can modify our code to do things in parallel.
 Heartbeating will be used later on to also keep track